3D render of terrazzo podiums

 Introduction: What is Terrazzo Flooring?

 The next time you visit a place with high traffic, such as an office building lobby or an airport, take a good look at the floor.
-It’s probably terrazzo you’re seeing.
+It’s probably the terrazzo you’re seeing.
 You may even recognize it as the material that’s used on the Hollywood Walk of Fame.

 Terrazzo is a composite material that is made by combining a cement base with an array of ground materials such as granite, quartz and marble.

 There are different ways to create terrazzo flooring.
 It can be precast into blocks that are cut to size, or poured by hand in situ.
-Ready-made terrazzo floor tiles are also available on the market, and can be applied straight to floors.
+Ready-made terrazzo floor tiles are also available on the market and can be applied straight to floors.

-While initially terrazzo was used mainly in commercial buildings, it became popular in homes, not just as flooring, but also for surfaces such as backsplashes and countertops.
+While initially terrazzo was used mainly in commercial buildings, it became popular in homes, not just as flooring but also for surfaces such as backsplashes and countertops.
 Since the flecks and colors are customizable, customers can choose from a broad range of designs.

 If you’re thinking of installing a terrazzo floor, you’re not alone.
 Terrazzo is currently undergoing a revival as a key trend in contemporary architecture.